PixelML/resources/README.md

 Hello, AI Adventurers!
 Ready to navigate the exciting world of Generative AI with us?
 Here's everything you need to ace the [Advent of MultiModal AI](https://adventaihacks.com) hackathon:

+# Model APIs for the Hackathon

+We’ve prepared API endpoints for text generation and image generation to power your hackathon projects.
+You can use these APIs to interact with models like LLaVA-Next, Phi3, and Flux.

+- 📄 **[API Documentation](https://github.com/adventofmultimodalai/api.md)**: Learn how to access and use the APIs.
+- 🚀 Start building innovative applications by leveraging these endpoints today!

 # GenAI GitHub Repositories